What this post covers

 There’s a few things to bear in mind if you’re going away for a few days and leaving your dragon behind.

-We wouldn’t recommend it at all with a baby dragon because their feeding regime requires feeding 3 times a day every day of the week.
-Of course if you have someone you can trust to feed them while you’re away then it’s not a problem at all.
+We wouldn’t recommend it at all with a baby dragon.
+This is because their feeding regime requires feeding 3 times a day every day of the week.
+If you have someone you can trust to feed them while you’re away then it’s not a problem at all.

-If you’re going away for a few days and you have an adult dragon this isn’t an issue from a live food point of view.
+If you’re going away for a few days and you have an adult dragon this isn’t an issue with live food.
 You can schedule their feed around your time away.
-Feed their live food before you go and so long as you’re not away more than 3 days or so they shouldn’t require feeding live food again until you return.
+Feed their live food before you go.
+If you’re returning within 3 days they shouldn’t require feeding live food again until you return.

-However, you should always ensure your dragon has adequate fresh water available and more importantly, fresh leafy greens and vegetables available every day.
+However, you should always ensure your dragon has adequate fresh water available.
+More importantly, fresh leafy greens and vegetables available every day.
 Salad will wilt and go off if left in the hot environment of the vivarium for too long.

-If you’re going away, it’s best if you can have someone you trust come in to replace the water and vegetables.
-If it’s only for a few days that person doesn’t need to worry about the live food (for an adult) which should help your ability to find someone to help.
+It’s best if you can have someone you trust come in to replace the water and vegetables.
+If it’s only for a few days that person doesn’t need to worry about the live food (for an adult).
+It should help your ability to find someone to help.

-If you’re going away for longer, or can’t find anyone to replace the salad we’d recommend looking for a reputable Reptile Hotel or somewhere similar.
+If you’re going away for longer, or can’t find anyone to replace the salad we’d recommend a reputable Reptile Hotel.
 They do exist and a google search or a question in the Facebook Group should be able to help.